Suraj-Encoding/React-Todo/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

-Convert React website to static website
+It convert React website to static website